W-types in Homotopy Type Theory: Other model categories

-Now suppose that $\ct{E}$ satisfies (1a), \emph{i.e.}, the cofibrations in \ct{E} are precisely the monomorphisms.
-The second lemma implies that the same will be true for $\ct{E}^{\mathbb{R}\op}$ if $\mathbb{R}$ is an ordinary Reedy category satisfying (i) and (ii), because for ordinary Reedy categories each ${\rm Aut}(r)$ is trivial.

-In many cases the map $L_r(Y) \cup_{L_r(X)} X_r \to Y_r$ in $\ct{E}^{{\rm Aut}(r)\op}$ will not just be a monomorphism for monos $X \to Y$, but also a cofibration.
-This happens, for instance, when the cofibrations in $\ct{E}^{{\rm Aut}(r)\op}$ are characterised as the monos with ``free action on the complement'', as in \refexam{grpactions}.
-Hence it follows from the above discussion and the properties of $\SSets^{{\rm Aut}\op}$ as indicated in \refexam{grpactions} that: \begin{prop}{coolprop} If $\mathbb{R}$ is a generalised Reedy category satisfying (i) and (ii), then $\SSets^{\mathbb{R}\op}$ satisfies properties (1) and (2). \end{prop} In particular, this proposition applies to the category $\SSets^{\Omega\op}$ of dendroidal spaces \cite{cisinskimoerdijk13}, $\SSets^{\Gamma\op}$ of $\Gamma$-spaces \cite{segal74}, and $\SSets^{\cat{Fin}\op}$ of symmetric simplicial sets.
-Hence the models of type theory which derive from the fibrations in these model categories admit W-types. \end{rema}
+the colimit ranging over all non-isomorphic maps $r \to s$ in $\mathbb{R}^-$; the ``surjections'' in the examples.
+If $\ct{E} = \SSets$, then the cofibrations in $\ct{E}^{{\rm Aut}(r)\op}$ are characterised as the monos with ``free action on the complement'', as in \refexam{grpactions}; since this property is preserved by pullbacks, cofibrations will be stable under pullback.
+As these examples are also right proper, (1) will hold in these examples.
+In particular, this applies to the category $\SSets^{\Omega\op}$ of dendroidal spaces, $\SSets^{\Gamma\op}$ of $\Gamma$-spaces, and $\SSets^{\cat{Fin}\op}$ of symmetric simplicial sets.
+Hence these all satisfy properties (1) and (2) stated at the beginning of the section. \end{exam}